skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/10-Tools/README.md

 receives generated input.
 2. In handoffs, the new agent takes over the conversation.
 In this tool, the new agent is called as a tool, and the conversation is continued by the original agent.This is different from handoffs in two ways:
-3. In handoffs, the new agent receives the conversation history.
-In this tool, the new agent receives generated input.
-4. In handoffs, the new agent takes over the conversation.
-In this tool, the new agent is called as a tool, and the conversation is continued by the original agent.

 * tool_name (required)
 * tool_description (required)